RedmondLabUCD/Positive-Unlabeled-Behavioural-Cloning/README.md

 # Positive Unlabeled Behavioural Cloning (PUBC)
-This code has been developed to reproduce the PUBC methodology described in our paper titled "Improving Behavioural Cloning with Positive Unlabeled Learning".
+This code has been developed to reproduce the PUBC methodology described in our paper titled **Improving Behavioural Cloning with Positive Unlabeled Learning**.
 We have included two of the most challenging real-world physical robotic manipulation tasks in this repository for demonstration.

 # Installation
     pip install -r requirements.txt